MirantisContainers/kubecon-slc-demos/remote-machines/README.md

 - creates needed CAPI yamls with the VM address for `RemoteMachine`
 - Dumps out the mothership cluster kubeconfig to `mothership.conf`

+Import the mothership conf to Lens and switch to that view.

+## Running the demo

+Show the graphics and explain what we're going to demo.

+1. Switch Lens to view your management cluster.
+2. Show that this is enabled as CAPI cluster by showing all the related CRDs
+3. Open terminal
+4. Show and briefly explain `capi-remote-machines.yaml`; Focus on the RemoteMachine bits.
+5. `kubectl apply -f capi-remote-machines.yaml`
+6. `clusterctl get kubeconfig -n remote-machines demo-cluster > ~/.kube/remote-child.conf`
+7. Open the new child cluster
+8. Show how everything is running up properly

+Show the graphics again and explian again what we just did and demoed.

 ## Applying CAPI child cluster

 ```shell